 DMTF standard for WMI management interface The Distributed Management Task Force (DMTF) is a standards body that provides a uniform set of standards for the management of IT environments.
 Microsoft has worked closely with the DMTF to ensure that all the management interfaces for Hyper-V adhere to the standards, allowing management tools from multiple vendors to manage the system.

-Support for full or Server Core installations Hyper-V can run on a full installation of Windows Server 2008 as well as the Server Core option.
-We'll discuss Server Core in more depth later.
+Support for full or Server Core installations Hyper-V can run on a full installation of Windows Server 2008 as well as the Server Core option of installation.